apache/mesos/docs/modules.md

 they are immediately instantiated when getting loaded via the `--modules` flag by the Mesos master or agent.

 ### Authentication

 Authenticatee and Authenticator modules allow for third parties to quickly develop and plug-in new authentication methods.
 An example for such modules could be to support PAM (LDAP, MySQL, NIS, UNIX) backed authentication.

+Mesos currently supports two variants of authentication; RPC authentication as used by schedulers and agents to authenticate against the master and HTTP authentication for securing all kinds of HTTP endpoints.
+See [Authentication](authentication.md) for more.

+### Authorization

+The authorization subsystem permits operators to configure the actions that certain principals are allowed to perform.
+See [Authorization](authorization.md) for more.

 ### Hook